asteere/ad-nimbus/docs/RegressionTesting.md

 # 5.0 Validate that monitor runOtherChecks detects configuration issues
 monitor/monitor.sh runOtherChecks

+# 6.0 Repeat the demo with the other netlocation implementation
+# Change adNimbusEnvironment netLocationImplementation to the other type: go or nodejs
+# buildall
+# Go to test 3.0

 Known Bugs
 If there are no netlocation services, monitor does not start one